clearbank/ozoneapi-dev-ui-portal/docs/API Overview/pis.md

 - Domestic Standing Orders

 ## Overview
-The following fiels are mandatory fields for all domestic payment consents:
+The following fields are mandatory for all domestic payment consents:

 ### `InstructedAmount/Amount`
 The ClearBank Open Banking API mandates no maximum amount in `InstructedAmount/Amount`.
 It is possible that a `domestic-payment-consents` is authorised, but the payment initiation fails due to account limits.